asdil12/pymultimonaprs/README.md

 ### Weather

-You can set `weather` to a json-file.
+You can set `weather` to a json-file. eg: `"weather": "/path/to/weather.json",`
+If you don't want do send weather date, just leave it on `false`.
 This will be read in like the status-file and can look like that:
 ```json
 {
 	"timestamp": 1366148418,